kehindeojapa-dev/htmlcssComponents/component/readme.md

         this is the footer section from frontendmentor manage landing page, recreated for the footer component.
 7. Download: downloadSection1.
         this is the download section from frontendmentor bookmark landing page, recreated for the download component
+8. ArticleLayout: articleLayout1.
+        this is the article section from frontendmentor insure landing page, recreated for the article component